You'll only need the following to get started:

 Another thing to update is the ingress address: here you want to configure the domain name that you've already setup to point to your Kubernetes cluster.

-Note: if you wish to deploy in a namespace other than default
+Note: if you wish to deploy in a namespace other than storywise

 , make sure to update that as well, everywhere in the yaml file